• Home

 Leaders underscored the quick development of AI, including emerging “agentic AI” capabilities, that require clear criteria for decision-making authority and security.

-While companies urged the federal agencies to use AI to improve their cybersecurity, the talks highlighted the tricky balance between fighting threats with cutting-edge technology and reducing exposure to risk.
+While companies urged the federal agencies to use AI to improve their cybersecurity, the talks highlighted the tricky balance between fighting threats with advanced technology and reducing exposure to risk.

 Further enhancing the already dynamic policy environment, new policy directives released in June 2025 by the Trump Administration have redirected some of the attention of the federal cybersecurity community.